opendistro/for-elasticsearch-docs/docs/elasticsearch/cluster.md

 Make the same change on all the nodes to make sure that they'll join to form a cluster.

 ## Step 2: Set node attributes for each node in a cluster

 After you name the cluster, set node attributes for each node in your cluster.

 #### Master node

 Give your master node a name.
 If you don't specify a name, Elasticsearch assigns a machine-generated name that makes the node difficult to monitor and troubleshoot.

 ```yml
 node.name: odfe-master
 ```

 You can also explicitly specify that this node is a master node.
-This is already true by default, but you could add it anyway because it makes it really easy to identify the master node:
+This is already true by default, but adding it makes it easier to identify the master node:

 ```yml
 node.master: true
 ```

-You can make this node a dedicated master that won’t perform double-duty as a data node:
+Then make the node a dedicated master that won’t perform double-duty as a data node:

 ```yml
 node.data: false
 ```

-You can specify that this node will not be used for ingesting data:
+Specify that this node will not be used for ingesting data:

 ```yml
 node.ingest: false